Maryland takes impaired driving seriously.

 First offense DWIs result in fines up to $500, license suspension with a maximum of six months and eight points assessed against the driver’s license.
 A first offense Maryland DWI conviction doesn’t require mandatory minimum jail time, but offenders do face the possibility of up to two months of incarceration.

 A second offense Maryland DWI charge generally includes license suspension with a maximum of 12 months, a fine of up to $500 and imprisonment of up to one year and eight points assessed against your driver’s license.

 Penalties are higher for a third Maryland DWI charge or if the impaired driver is transporting a minor.

 Maryland drivers must also satisfy two other requirements when convicted of a DWI.
 A Maryland driver must complete an Alcohol Education Program and must have an approved dealer install an Ignition Interlock Device (IID) on the car.

 The Alcohol Education Program is a six-week, two-hour program that is offered by several providers around the state.
 Program fees vary and are set by the provider.
 Maryland’s Motor Vehicle Administration will send a referral letter into the program.
 A future blog post will describe the program in more detail.

 The Ignition Interlock Device prevents a car from starting if it detects too much alcohol in the driver’s bloodstream.
 The convicted driver has to blow into a device and, if the driver’s blood alcohol exceeds a set level, the car will not start.
 A future blog post will provide further details on the device.

-An experienced attorney can help you with your Maryland DWI charge.
+An experienced attorney can help you with your DWI charge in Ocean City, Baltimore, and throughout Maryland.
 The attorneys at The Law Offices of Thomas J. Maronick can help you to get the best possible result.
-You can contact Thomas Maronick on his cellphone at 202.288.0167, the law office at 410.244.5068 or via the website for a free consultation.
+You can contact Thomas Maronick at (410) 934-3007 or via the website for a free consultation.